Binge Eating Disorder: Beyond Overeating

 The road to recovery from BED can be long and difficult but can be made easier with expert help.
 The National Eating Disorders Association (NEDA) offers a toll-free confidential helpline (1-800-931-2237) and will help people find an expert best suited to their needs, taking into account any associated disorders and their location.

 Trials have shown BED can be effectively treated.
-Evidence supports the use of cognitive behavioral therapy (CBT), lisdexamfetamine (Vyvanse), and possibly second-generation antidepressants when used as add-on therapy (for example fluoxetine [Prozac], sertraline [Zoloft], bupropion [Wellbutrin]).
+Evidence supports the use of cognitive or behavior therapy first-line, or in combination with second-generation antidepressants such as fluoxetine (Prozac), sertraline (Zoloft), or citalopram (Celexa).
+Lisdexamfetamine (Vyvanse) is also approved for BED but it tends to just mask the symptoms of BED rather than providing the insight and tools needed by people to manage their condition.
+The antidepressant bupropion (Wellbutrin), although desirable because of its especially low risk for causing weight gain, is usually avoided because it can increase the risk for seizures in patients with electrolyte abnormalities from vomiting.
 Interpersonal therapy (IPT) and dialectical behavioral therapy (DBT) may also help.
 What is clear is that no one treatment benefits all people with BED, and several may need to be tried, either alone or in combination, before an effective one is found.

 CBT: Changing The Way You Perceive Your Body